Alexey-Danilchenko/Spectron/firmware/README.md

 In addition to selectable voltage references, the firmware can enable/disable spectrometer supported gain.
 This may allow even tighter usage of ADC range.

-The firmware is implemented partially outside of Particle Photon HAL - using direct hardware and ports access for performance critical parts (ADC readouts).
-The readouts are triggered by software pin interrupt - C12666MA (unlike C12880MA) lacks hardware support for triggering signal ready.
+The firmware is implemented partially outside of Particle Photon HAL - using direct hardware and ports access for performance critical parts (timer, soft pin interrupts, ADC readouts).
+The readouts are triggered by software pin interrupt - C12666MA (unlike C12880MA) lacks hardware support for signal ready trigger.

 ## Spectron 2 - С12880MA firmware